Colossus-Services/chart_engine/README.md

 ## Loading Engine JavaScript Libraries

 This Dart package already bundles the JavaScript libraries of each supported engine.
-When an implementation of `ChartEngine` is instantiated, the corresponding JavaScrip library is automatically loaded and no extra code is needed in your Dart files or HTML files.
+When an implementation of `ChartEngine` is instantiated, the corresponding JavaScript library is automatically loaded and no extra code is needed in your Dart files or HTML files.

 The loading processes is made by the package [amdjs.dart][amdjs.dart].
 It loads